 About

 Loch Leven nature reserve is a haven for families, nature lovers and wildlife watchers alike.
 Set on the southern shore of the loch, the reserve is home to Swallows and breeding waders in spring and summer, migratory geese and Whooper Swans in autumn, and woodland birds all year round.
-Red Squirrels are regularly seen around the visitor centre and woodland areas, while dragonflies and bees enjoy the ponds and wild flower meadow in the warmer months.
+Red Squirrels are regularly seen around the Visitor Centre and woodland areas, while dragonflies and bees enjoy the ponds and wild flower meadow in the warmer months.
+Visit our Facebook and Instagram pages to keep up to date with latest sightings!

 At a glance